7

 • 2

 "Miracles from God were not fake things in secret closets but ‘public manifestations’ that none could deny" That's certainly not the case of all the miracles Jesus did.
-Jul 6, 2012 at 14:30
+Commented Jul 6, 2012 at 14:30

 • @DJClayworth I think you (like me the first time) missed the qualification "without attributing them to the Devil or some other cause." - which is exactly what the Pharisees did regarding Jesus' miracles.
-Jun 30, 2014 at 6:57
+Commented Jun 30, 2014 at 6:57

 • 1

 From my (Charismatic) perspective, this is an excellent answer and as such, I can't help but upvote it!
-I freely acknowledge my choice to do so as somewhat inconsistent as: 1) I recognize you are making a truth claim from your own perspective; and 2) I've VTCed the question as being primarily opinion based. :S Jun 30, 2014 at 7:03
+I freely acknowledge my choice to do so as somewhat inconsistent as: 1) I recognize you are making a truth claim from your own perspective; and 2) I've VTCed the question as being primarily opinion based. :S Commented Jun 30, 2014 at 7:03

 0